theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything.md

 bands, tribes, chiefdoms, states hunter-gatherers, gardeners, farmers, industrial civilization

-p 112 organized in such a way that arbitary power could not emerge
+p 112 organized in such a way that arbitrary power could not emerge

 p114 Chiefs